DIDSR/HistoGen/README.md

 Jupyter notebook and scripts provided to quickly familiarize you with the capabilities and usage of GenNuclei:

 1. [Generate Nuclei Images](https://github.com/DIDSR/GenNuclei/blob/main/01_GenerateImage.ipynb)

+This notebook enables the following:

+- Load an instance segmentation mask from a `.mat` file
+- Convert the instance segmentation mask to semantic mask concatenated to horizontal and vertical map, as detailed in the paper [HoverNet](https://wrap.warwick.ac.uk/126044/1/WRAP-HoVer-Net-simultaneous-segmentation-classification-images-Graham-2019.pdf)
+- Setup a diffusion model to generate nuclei images from the mask
+- Use either a coarse or finetuned diffusion model checkpoint to generate a user specified number of nuclei images.
+- Visualize the generated images with mask overlay and outline
+- Save the generated images as 8-bit `.png` files

 ---